top of page

 New Jersey, and New York state,

-Marlaina pulled out of the gallery scene, ending on a high note
+Marlaina pulled out of the traditional gallery scene, ending on a high note

 with a solo show at the mayor's office in Port Jervis, New York.